 In my seven harsh and lonely years of Ph.D. study, I found my intellectual home in Simmelian social geometry and human ecology of the Chicago School of sociology.
 I realized that, to my great joy, I was finally able to fulfill my childhood dream and study geometry in the real world, that is, to analyze the formal shape of society as social structures and social processes.
 Despite Simmel's lack of popularity in contemporary American sociology, I was fortunate to land a job in the prestigious Sociology Department at the University of Wisconsin-Madison after graduation.
 In Madison, my dreams of social geometry continued for seven years among a large group of number crunchers, Marxists, feminists, and theorists, most of whom I am proud to call colleagues and friends.

 In the spring of 2015, my tenure case at Wisconsin was denied after a serious internal fight in the Sociology Department amid a university budget crisis.
 Shocked and deeply disturbed by this unjust and discriminatory decision, I went on the job market and, with the help and support of many friends and colleagues (including some at Wisconsin), found my next destination at the University of Toronto, a place that truly cares about diversity and appreciates different ways of doing sociology.
-After living in the United States for 14 years, I look forward to moving to Canada and beginning a new chapter of my career and life in the fabulous city of Toronto.
+After living in the United States for fourteen years, I decided to move to Canada and begin a new chapter of my career and life in Toronto.